Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 Get matched with companies for your specific needs

-That banging, gurgling, or whistling sound coming from your pipes isn't something to tune out — it's your plumbing system trying to tell you something is wrong.
+That banging, gurgling, or whistling sound coming from your pipes isn't something to tune out.
+It's your plumbing system trying to tell you something is wrong.
 Every noise has a specific cause, from water hammer and drain clogs to high water pressure and thermal expansion, and knowing the difference can save you from a costly repair bill.

 Key Pinch Points